 She said: ‘We already only have flimsy aprons gloves and these masks.
 It doesn’t make me feel that valued to be honest… This is a patient safety issue.’

-Ellen Nicholson, chair of the Royal College of Nursing GPN forum, said she was concerned about the ‘lack of contingency planning’.
+Ellen Nicholson, chair of the Royal College of Nursing GPN forum, said she was concerned about the ‘lack of contingency planning’ and expired face masks.

 She said: ‘Obviously we’ve got out-of-date stock that has been stored for years.
 That’s a waste of money as well.